Uniting AgeWell Volunteer Hub

 Step Three: Attend an interview

-We ask you to attend an interview (online or in an office), with questions closely linked to the behaviours we expect from our team members.
+We ask you to attend an interview (online or in an office) to discuss the role you are interested in.

 Step Four: Complete any pre-commencement checks and training

-Volunteer employment with Uniting AgeWell is subject to a satisfactory national (and international where relevant) police check in your State prior to commencement of any paid or unpaid work and/or participation in any service or undertaking.
+Volunteering with Uniting AgeWell is subject to a satisfactory national police check prior to commencement of any participation in any service or undertaking.

 I would like to volunteer